imagitama/vrc3cvr/README.md

 1. Install the ChilloutVR CCK (FAQ channel in their [Discord](https://discord.gg/ABI))
 2. Download and import the vrc3cvr `.unitypackage`
 3. Click PeanutTools -> VRC3CVR
-4. Select the VRC avatar you want to convert
+4. Select the VRC avatar you want to convert (ensure you have the VRC SDK in the project)
 5. Click Convert

 Want to convert your PhysBones to DynamicBones?
 Use these tools: